HULKs/hulk/docs/robotics/motion/walking.md

 The whole process to let the robot walk is organized in three steps.

 1. The step planner creates the planned step.
-    This incldues x, y and rotation depending on the motion command.
+    This includes x, y, and rotation depending on the motion command.

     !!! warning